 2. Understand Your Breed

 Some breeds were bred to run long distances, such as huskies and greyhounds.
 According the American Kennel Club, the best running dog breeds include Dalmatians, Springer Spaniels and Foxhounds.
 In comparison, short-snouted dogs such as Pugs and Bulldogs are prone to overheating.
 They can struggle with breathing and find it difficult to cool down.

 A potentially fatal condition that you should be aware of is bloat.
 Bloat can occur when a dog exercises too quickly after eating or drinking.
 To prevent bloat, take a rest or go for a walk after meals and drinks.
 This will allow the stomach to digest its contents.
-Another way to prevent bloat is by using a slow feed dog bowl.

 3. Discourage Sniffing